kevin-labtani/Docker-Kubernetes/README.md

 VOLUME [ "/app/feedback" ]
 ```

-We use the path inside of our container which should be map to a folder outside of the container and where data should persists, docker will control that folder outside, rebuild the image afterwards `docker build -t feedback-node-app:volumes .` and run it, when we try to leave feedback, the container crashes!
+We use the path inside of our container which should be mapped to a folder outside of the container and where data should persists, docker will control that folder outside, rebuild the image afterwards `docker build -t feedback-node-app:volumes .` and run it, when we try to leave feedback, the container crashes!
 It's actually the `fs.rename` method in our app that causes an issue, we'll replace it with `fs.copyFile` and delete the tempFile after instead.

 Now if we stop, remove and then create a new container... the data is still not persisting!